govau/message-lab-theme/README.md

 Generally, you will need a local server to develop sites on, though you can use the `--staging` or `--production` flags to run a local BrowserSync server proxying a remote server.

+The gulp task will also automatically check if the dependencies are up-to-date.
+This pertains in particular to the @govau/* UI Kit packages, however it will check all of them.
+You will receive an error in gulp if anything is out of date.
+You can update the packages manually or you can use [npm-check -u](https://github.com/dylang/npm-check) to do it in a nice, friendly way.
+Please note that npm-check will pick up some missing packages within UI Kit.
+These can be ignored and are found in .npmcheckrc.

 ### About gulp

 gulp is a tool for automating various aspects of a development workflow.
 To add a task, install the required plugin (if necessary), import it into gulpfile.js and write the script for the task using JavaScript or ES6.
 There is a huge amount of plugins available for gulp so if you need to automate something it is probably possible.
 Check the list of [gulp recipes](https://github.com/gulpjs/gulp/tree/master/docs/recipes) for more ideas.